-This guideline is to ensure patrol members use correct procedures when approached by parents, friends or family who has lost a person.
+This guideline is to ensure patrol members use correct procedures when approached by parents, friends or family who have lost a person.
 Patrol members will frequently become involved with scenarios involving lost and found persons.
 This guideline provides some principles on which to base a response.

 A lost person is where a family member, friend or guardian approaches the lifesaver and reports a person missing or a person is identified as missing as a result of an aquatic incident.